francescobonesi/synthesia-backend-challenge/ReadMe.md

 ### Invoke sign api

 Api-service is exposed on port 8080 in http.
-It is possible to call it using curl or with swagger.
+It is possible to call it using curl or with swagger UI.

-The curl is simply:
+The curl is:
 ```
 curl http://localhost:8080/crypto/sign?message=<messageText>
 ```

-Otherwise, browsing `http://localhost:8080/swagger-ui.html` it is possible to use swagger ui to call the `crypto/sign` api.
+Otherwise, browsing `http://localhost:8080/swagger-ui.html`, it is possible to use swagger ui to call the `crypto/sign` api.

 ### What to expect